meltyourface/blank/posts/Maier-Magician/Ancient-Divination-Techniques-Scrying-with-Crystal-Balls-Mirrors-and-Sacred-Water/index.md

 3. Sacred Water from a Primeval Source

-Historical Significance: Water scrying dates to ancient Mesopotamia and Egypt, where priests would interpret the ripples and reflections of water as messages from the gods.
+**Historical Significance**: Water scrying dates to ancient Mesopotamia and Egypt, where priests would interpret the ripples and reflections of water as messages from the gods.
 Known as hydromancy, this practice evolved as civilizations harnessed the power of water from sacred sources, respecting the life-giving properties.

-Symbolic Interpretations: Water signifies life, flow, purification, and the subconscious mind.
+**Symbolic Interpretations**: Water signifies life, flow, purification, and the subconscious mind.
 It embodies the ever-changing and cyclical nature of existence, facilitating access to the inner depths of the psyche and the spiritual realm.

 Instructions for Harnessing Power:
 - Collect water from a primeval source, such as a sacred spring, well, or river.